reactplay/docs/TROUBLESHOOTING.md

   ```
   nvm install --lts
   nvm use --lts
-  npm install
+  pnpm install
   ```

 - Ensure you are in the correct directory (where `package.json` is present).

-- If using a company proxy or firewall, configure npm/yarn proxies:
+- If using a company proxy or firewall, configure pnpm proxies:

   ```
-  npm config set proxy http://proxy.company.com:8080
+  pnpm config set proxy http://proxy.company.com:8080
-  npm config set https-proxy http://proxy.company.com:8080
+  pnpm config set https-proxy http://proxy.company.com:8080
   ```

 ### 2. Lots of Console Errors/Warnings

-While running `yarn start` or `npm run start`, you may see red or yellow messages.
+While running `pnpm start`, you may see red or yellow messages.

 - **Dependency warnings**: Most yellow warnings are safe to ignore, but make sure dependencies are up-to-date.
 Run:

   ```
-  npm outdated
+  pnpm outdated
-  npm update
+  pnpm update
-  # or
-  yarn upgrade
   ```

 - **Breaking errors** (e.g., "module not found"):

-  - Check if all dependencies are installed: `yarn install` or `npm install`
+  - Check if all dependencies are installed: `pnpm install`
   - Verify your Node.js version matches project requirements.
   - Try clearing the cache:

     ```
-    npm cache clean --force
-    yarn cache clean
+    pnpm store prune
     ```

 - **Custom errors in documentation**: